Cylinder ReSleeving the 409

-What is the proper technique to sleeve the affected cylinders?
+What is the proper technique for cylinder resleeving?
 This is a truck block with the compression- lowering cutouts in the combustion chambers.
-I have asked three machine shops this question and have gotten three different answers.
+I have asked three machine shops about cylinder sleeve installation and have gotten three different answers.
 Apparently, this is not as simple as it seems.
-I have previously used re-sleeved engines with excellent results, but the Chevy W engine—particularly the truck blocks—seem to present special problems.
+I have previously used re-sleeved engines with excellent results, but the Chevy W engine—particularly the truck blocks—seem to present special cylinder resleeving problems.
 I would like your opinion.

-Jeff Smith: I mentioned your plight to veteran machine-shop owner Don Barrington, who has plenty of experience with both the 348 and 409 engines.
-He says that while installing sleeves in this engine is slightly different than in a typical 90-degree V8, he has successfully performed this operation many times.
+Jeff Smith: I mentioned your cylinder resleeving plight to veteran machine-shop owner Don Barrington, who has plenty of experience with cylinder sleeve installation on both the 348 and 409 engines.
+He says that while cylinder sleeve installation in this engine is slightly different than in a typical 90-degree V8, he has successfully performed this operation many times.
 In fact, his shop has the only BHJ torque plate in existence for these engines; Barrington commissioned BHJ make a 348/409 torque plate for him, and they told him it was so difficult they never want to make another one.

 For those of you who may not be aware, the W-version 348 and 409 engines were the original big-block Chevy engines used in Chevrolet production cars and trucks between 1958 and 1965.
 What makes these engines unique among all Chevy engines is that the combustion-chamber side of the cylinder head is virtually flat, with only small recesses for the valves.
 The combustion-chamber space is relocated to the block, changing the block-deck surface angle from 90 degrees to 74 degrees.
 Stranger yet, the piston tops have two angles, the upper portion of the piston matching the 74-degree bank angle, and the lower half of the piston top at 90 degrees to the crank centerline, which is much lower than the deck surface.
 This creates a wedge area between the piston and the head.
 But this design also creates a cylinder wall that stops far below the deck surface.
 The photos here make this all a little more clear.
 This was an engineering attempt done in the ’50s to improve combustion efficiency by using the piston and head to push air and fuel into a section of the chamber, therefore creating a wedge effect.
 This might have been the origin of the term “wedge” that now refers to most non-hemispherical combustion chambers, but the evidence has probably been lost to history.